-The different meanings of love —its strategies, forms of manifestation, intimacies, and forms of public production —form the backdrop of Dora García’s works.
+The political potential of love —its strategies, manifestations, its character both intimate and public, and how it shapes community and creates legislation —form the backdrop of Dora García’s works.

 Dora García presents Revolution, fulfill your promise!/¡Revolución, cumple tu promesa!, a project that includes her two more recent films focused on the exceptional legacy of Alexandra Kollontai (St. Petersburg, 1872 - Moscow, 1952), an author, Marxist feminist, October revolutionary, sexual activist, political exile and diplomat.
 Love with Obstacles/Amor con obstáculos (2020) and If I Could Wish for Something/Si pudiera desear algo (2021), which will premiere in the US, are the first and second chapters on a trilogy that will culminate with Amor Rojo/Red Love (2023).
 These films are far from being a biopic of the extraordinary life of Kollontai, but seek to trace and comprehend how the ideas she coined and defended at the beginning of the 20th century, and turned into reality for a brief period during the first years of the Soviet Revolution, have traveled across the globe, been translated and transmitted, mutated, submerged and reemerged through the different waves of feminisms until our contemporaneity.